 Earlier this week I was throwing together staff meal for a video shoot with Barebones Living.
 A big bowl of wild rice with chanterelle mushrooms was supposed to be for the crew, but it ended up in the shoot.
+It's a great side dish, and works well as a vegan mushroom recipe if you omit the bacon.

 The shoot was focused on summer foraging and campfire cooking.
 I'd planned on making pork chops with serviceberry sauce, as well as my favorite French chanterelle omelet.